-It always amazes me as to how many patients come into my canine rehabilitation facility, TopDog Health & Rehabilitation, that were referred from their veterinarian for issues related to hind end weakness.
+It always amazes me how many patients come into my canine rehabilitation facility, TopDog Health & Rehabilitation, that were referred by their veterinarian for issues related to hind end weakness.
 Yet, when I ask the client about whether or not they have had any X-rays taken they say…NO!

 How the heck can you treat something if you don’t know what you are treating?
 Therefore, the first thing we do at the initial consultation is take X-rays.
 It is as simple as that!
 This way we know what we are working with from the start.

 Most pet owners and many veterinarians assume that hind end weakness is related to Osteoarthritis of the hip joints and in many cases, this is true, but not always.